Birth Father Rights in Indiana

 Does the Father Have to Give Consent for Adoption in Indiana?

 How to place a baby for adoption without the father's consent is one of the first dilemmas that a woman with an unsupportive birth father may be considering.
-“I want to put my baby up for adoption but the father doesn’t” is a common thought to have during adoption.
+“I want to put my baby up for adoption but the father doesn’t” is a common thought to have during adoption in Indiana.
 This is especially true if you are unsure of how to proceed with an adoption without a father.

 Below are just a few of the instances in which you may be having these thoughts.